d3x0r/JSOX/README.md

 Test runs a number of iterations for 2 seconds, and compares the number of stringifications/parsings are done in that time.

+Numbers shown are multipliers of time for JSOX.  (yes it's 50%-25% the speed depending on operation, but much faster than other JSON external scripts)

 |minified/source|version|stringify|parse|
 |-----|-------|-----|----|
 |(min)|node-7.9.0  | 3.6506  | 11.62666  |